"If you gaze long into an abyss, the abyss will gaze back into you." --- Nietzsche

 ***Lance Henrisken is (unsurprisingly) strange, muted, a tad poetic and A-gaming through this EC comics-esque B-backwoods monster tale.
 As the woodsy general store/gas station owner and bereaved single parent Ed Harley he's the type of character we usually only see in the beginning of a horror film, cryptically warning the teenage weekend campers not to go too far from the highway, before spitting tobacco at their feet and wiping his hands on a filthy oil rag.
 This time the equation's reversed: the visiting teens are the bad guys, kind of, killing his son (by accident) and spurring old Ed to backwoods vengeance.
 Surprisingly complex for a monster film, director Winston lets us see both the rudeness of the snotty suburban teen interlopers through the local's eyes and the sheer grimy otherness of the locals through the suburban teen eyes --in fact there wouldn't be a more even-keeled look at the rural-vs.-suburb/city divide in horror until Tucker and Dale vs. Evil.

 The down-ramp of all that though is the usual 'get to the monster already' agitation, that is, unless we're wise enough to lean back and absorb the incredible lighting and lived-in detail, which we can more easily do with Shout's gorgeous new Blu-ray.
-Now we can see the full breadth of magic hour brilliance of cinematographer Bojan Bazelli, how he makes the outdoors seem like indoors, and vice versa, how he makes the backroad country seem pregnant with menace the way Dean Cundey did to the suburban streets in the original Halloween.
-The first sight of the old witch's cabin as the sun sets, with its orange light shining through the windows and the uncanny stillness in the air-- as if the whole natural world is hushed and waiting--is a small masterpiece of dream state mood.
-Using natural candle light and lanterns in rustic cabins, and eerie crosshatches of moonlight and diegetic headlights, flashlights, and lanterns for the outdoor nighttime shots, Bajelli conjures a very Halloween-ready mood that's never really carried over to the small screen before this edition.
-Now we can savor how how the poetic-realist folktale touch is gradually applied, luring the story from rural revenge saga afternoon to dark setting sun fairy tale to nighttime blue-filter monster action, a kind of slow steady momentum past the point of no return.
-I don't mind that it seems to take forever to get started now that the photography glows so duskily and the vast spooky graveyard pumpkin patch can be pored over like we're right down in the muck with Ed, and now that we can see the full effect of withered old crone with the demon-raising mojo glowing in the firelight in a makeup that makes her look like Freddy Kruger's blind aunt crossed with Sir Roderick Femm in The Old Dark House (1932).
+Now we can see the full magic hour-heavy breadth of cinematographer Bojan Bazelli's genius, how he makes the outdoors seem like indoors, and vice versa, how he makes the backroad country seem pregnant with menace the way Dean Cundey did to the suburban streets in the original Halloween.
+The first sight of the old witch's cabin as the sun sets, for example: with its orange light shining through the windows, captures an uncanny stillness in the air, as if the whole natural world is hushed and waiting to see what old Ed Harley's gonna do.
+Using natural candle light and lanterns in rustic cabins, and eerie crosshatches of moonlight and diegetic headlights, flashlights, and lanterns for the outdoor nighttime shots, Bajelli conjures a very Halloween-ready mood that never really survived the journey to the small screen in previous video editions.
+Now we can savor how how the poetic-realist folktale touch is gradually applied, luring the story from rural revenge saga afternoon, to dark setting sun fairy tale, to nighttime blue-filter monster movie.
+I don't mind that it seems to take forever to get started now that the photography glows so duskily and the details of the vast spooky graveyard pumpkin patch can be pored over like we're right down in the muck with Ed, and now that we can see the full effect of withered old crone in the cabin, her demon-raising mojo glowing in the firelight, her old age makeup that makes her look like Freddy Kruger's blind aunt crossed with Sir Roderick Femm in The Old Dark House (1932).

-The casting is pretty interesting too, now that some of the actors have become minor stars: Devon Odessa (Sharon in My So-Called Life) and Mayim Bialik are barefoot backwoods children a-teasing their small brother with the Pumpkinhead poem chant (there's always one kid who's afraid to hear it); and as Tracy, Cynthia Bain is luminous and resourceful: her youth and beauty in stark contrast to the dirt-stained roughness of the locals and even the lesser mortal sheen of her teen co-stars.
-The pastel 80s fashions and terrible headbands are a nice contrast to the timeless hick earth tones around them.
-I well remember how we 80s punks hated those damned Springsteen bandanas, jean jackets, aerobics wrist bands, and stone-washed seamless jeans but now I rejoice to see them, signifiers as they are of pre-CGI monsters to come (vs. the CGI revolution of the early 90s).
+The rest of the cast is pretty interesting too, now that some of the actors have become minor stars: Devon Odessa (Sharon in My So-Called Life) and Mayim Bialik are two of the barefoot backwoods children a-teasing their small brother with the Pumpkinhead poem chant (there's always one kid who's afraid to hear it); and as Tracy, Cynthia Bain is luminous and resourceful: her youth and beauty in stark contrast to the dirt-stained roughness of the locals and even the lesser mortal sheen of her fellow teen co-stars.
+The pastel 80s fashions and terrible headbands are a nice contrast to the timeless hick earth tones around them, guaranteed to provide uncomfortable shivers to anyone who remembers how spent anguished teenagerhood amidst Springsteen bandanas, jean jackets, aerobics wrist bands, and stone-washed seamless jeans.
+Me, now I rejoice to see them, signifiers as they are of pre-CGI monsters to come (vs. the CGI revolution of the early 90s).
 Fx legend Stan Winston doesn't disappoint on that front either: the seven foot-plus tall demon with its long weird arms and expressive face (and several different incarnations) makes any cross-cutting confusion forgivable.

 That said, if the film adds up to less than the sum of its parts it's because, perhaps, it tries to be too nuanced.
 As with Hell House, it's not the kind of 'fun' ride that leads us to demand sequels (though they sure came).
 If the film stuck with the teenagers and they were kind of cool and nice and trying to do the right thing and the demon was loosed on them for some ridiculously small slight--one of them shoplifted a candy bar or something--it would chill us far more more.
-And the idea that a backroads boy wouldn't be keenly aware of the path of those motorbikes, wouldn't be asking to ride one, or at the very least keeping his eyes peeled, watching in awe as they jump (it's not like they're quiet or he was wearing headphones) is just hard to believe.
+And the idea that any boy of any age wouldn't be keenly aware of the path of those motorbikes, wouldn't be asking to ride one, or at the very least watching in awe as they jump (it's not like they're quiet or he was wearing headphones) is just hard to believe.
 (It would have worked far better if it was a stray bullet from a drunken backyard target practice).
-And it never makes sense why Harley wouldn't go to the cops, or the local boy bar contingent of his, especially him being a small business owner where success depends on being sociable and developing repeat customers, or wouldn't first try confronting the kids directly, taking revenge himself, or at the very least find some other recourse to be exhausted first.
+And it never makes sense why Harley wouldn't go to the cops, or his neighborhood drinking (or AA) buddies, especially him being a small business owner where success depends on being sociable and developing repeat customers, or that he wouldn't first try confronting the kids directly, taking revenge himself, or at the very least find some other recourse to be exhausted first.
 Not to make light of losing your kid, but no matter how aggrieved, I don't think any man would resort to demon conjuring without even considering other saner options, especially when he well knows the consequences.
-Even worse is Harley's second guessing himself, trying to welsh after the first grisly murder, and running back to the witch to demand she lift the spell, then to his neighbors to demand they help him, this after he demanded they tell him where to find the witch in the first place and they tried not to.
-I don't blame them a bit for keeping their doors barred.
+Even worse is Harley's second guessing himself, trying to welsh after the first grisly murder, and running back to the witch to demand she lift the spell, then to his neighbors to demand they help him, this after he demanded they tell him where to find the witch in the first place and they wouldn't..
+I don't blame them a bit for keeping their doors barred to his pleas.
 You made your bed now lie in it, Ed Harley!

 All in all, Shout's loving care (via their Scream Factory offshoot) and Blu-ray remastering help make these two minor horror films into 1080 HD works of art.
 Maybe in the end all the needless killing has been worth it, for we are living the dream of every movie lover who died before the advent of this format.
 I know I dreamt of such things as a monster lover kid.
 I even wrote a paper in junior high school advocating the importance of creating a widescreen TV, dreaming of perfect vivid picture and giant screens while reading Famous Monsters of Filmland instead of playing kickball (they always picked me last, so f---k that.
 I wonder if I'll have to pay some hellish price for my wishes coming true...
-Whatever it is, I'll lay in it, Ed Harley!
+Whatever it is, I'll pay it, Ed Harley!
 I'm no welsher!
 It was damn well worth it.